insight-platform/Savant/docs/source/advanced_topics/15_embedded_kvs.rst

 * an entry can have expiration TTL or be stored indefinitely;
 * user can operate with exact keys or use glob search patterns;
 * external API works on protocol buffers.
 Those, who use non-Rust/Python languages, can generate the client code from the protocol buffer `definition <https://github.com/insight-platform/savant-protobuf/blob/main/src/savant_rs.proto#L155>`__.
-* external watch API provides JSON messages via Websocket protocol for Set and Delete events; TTL expiration events are not tracked;
+* external watch API provides JSON messages (and optionally serialized :py:class:`savant_rs.primitives.Attribute`) via Websocket protocol for Set and Delete events; TTL expiration events are not tracked;
 * internal watch API provides a ready-to-use Python objects containing corresponding :py:class:`savant_rs.primitives.Attribute` for Set and Delete events; TTL expiration events are not tracked.

 Examples of Python-based API/ABI can be found `here <https://github.com/insight-platform/savant-rs/blob/main/python/webserver_kvs.py>`__.